 - Fuck some locals

 Get a true taste of what your life would be like if you were to live here.

 - How’s the internet?
-If you run an online consulting business, having frequently slow internet is detrimental to your business and income, and thus to your happiness.
+If you run an online consulting or freelancing business, having frequently slow internet is detrimental to your business and income, and thus to your happiness.

 - Can you deal with the climate?
 Is it too hot, too cold, too humid?
 Do you enjoy the amount of sunshine and rain?